 The ISBI's portfolio of investments is managed by professional investment management firms.
 These investment management firms are required to maintain diversified portfolios.
 Each investment manager must comply with risk management guidelines individually assigned to them as part of their investment management agreement.
-The ISBI did have one issuer investment that exceeded 5% of the total investments of the fund as of June 30, 2018.
-This security was U.S. Treasury Notes/Bills with a Moody's rating of Aaa.
-This investment represented 7.0% of the total investments of the fund.
-The table below and continued on the next page, presents the quality ratings of debt securities held by the ISBI as of June 30, 2018.
+The ISBI did not have any issuer investment that exceeded 5% of the total investments of the fund as of June 30, 2019.
+The table on the next page, presents the quality ratings of debt securities held by the ISBI as of June 30, 2019.